Site icon iamsteve.in

 Advertisements

-They aren’t listed in any particular order, other than grouped by rough area.
-The city is fairly condensed though, so don’t feel like you have to stick to one particular area.
-Nothing is more than a 20 minute taxi away from anything else, which will cost you about £10-12.
+Entries are in no particular order of greatness, though they are grouped roughly by category and neighbourhood.
+With that said, the city is fairly compact, so don’t feel like you need to stick to any particular area.
+Nothing here is more than a 20ish minute taxi-ride away from anything else, and shouldn’t cost more than £15-20 to get to.

 Note that there is a relative lack of East End establishments.
 That’s because the East End is a barren wasteland (!!).
 Just kidding.
 Dennistoun etc is worth a look – I just have less experience over that way.